rmy17/bioinf-struct/projectThreshold/doc/threshold_Default_Implementation.md

     <center><figcaption>Figure 1: Image of Boats used to test our function and run the Benchmark.</figcaption></center>
 </figure>

 The pixel list of this image has been concatenated to obtain a higher image from the original one.
 Thus, from a 360x288 image, we obtain 360x576, 360x864, 360x1152 and 360x1440 images.
  The two implementations done (with and without functional programming) will be compared with the ImageJ function.
 It is interesting to know if the version of a web ImageJ is more or less fast and resource consuming than the original one.

 ## Results and discussion
-The function has been translated in javascript (annexe1) then modified using the functional programming paradigm (function2).
+The function has been translated in javascript (thresholdDefaultIJ file) then modified using the functional programming paradigm (thresholdDefaukt file).
 The translation part of this work has been done.
 The modification has been done using first-order functions but not all the loops have been removed.
 Indeed, no other way to do the while loops and the do/while loop has been found.
 Furthermore, an "if" statement remains after the transformation because it contains a return statement, it was then no longer possible to use the ternary operator.

 The implemented functions return the same threshold value than the ImageJ implementation.
 We can see below the image thresholded with our implementation and the ImageJ threshold.

 <figure>
     <img src="(https://github.com/rmy17/bioinf-struct/blob/master/projectThreshold/images/ComparisonImageJFunctionDefaultThreshold.png)" alt="Image" />
     <center><figcaption>Figure 2: Comparison of the output of the threshold function of ImageJ and of the Javascript implementation.</figcaption></center>
 </figure>

 The benchmark of our two functions and the ImageJ functions have been realized with a warmup phase of 100 iterations.
 Then the average time for each image size has been calculated on 1000 iterations per image.
 The result is displayed in milliseconds.